-At our last council meeting we selected our new Orientation fi.
-Directors for the year 2000.
+At our last council meeting we selected our new Orientation Directors for the year 2000.
 See that article in this issue for info.
-The tentative exam schedule is up outside the MathSoc ler, office and on MUO's corkboard (there is also a package in the tor, in can it is tors ric ndu.

-Soc office so if you don't feel like standing up to look for your exams go in and ask to see it).
-There are rarely any changes to art the schedule but don't go and book your plane flights, the final the schedule hasn't come out yet. ese itze
+The tentative exam schedule is up outside the MathSoc office and on MUO's corkboard (there is also a package in the Soc office so if you don't feel like standing up to look for your exams go in and ask to see it).
+There are rarely any changes to the schedule but don't go and book your plane flights, the final schedule hasn't come out yet.